99cloud/fastasync/.github/ISSUE_TEMPLATE.md

 ## Checklist

 - [ ] I have included information about relevant versions
-- [ ] I have verified that the issue persists when using the `master` branch of Mode.
+- [ ] I have verified that the issue persists when using the `master` branch of FastAsync.

 ## Steps to reproduce